Natural Science and Engineering Research Council Undergraduate Student Research Award Program (NSERC USRA)

 - be a Canadian citizen or permanent resident of Canada;

 - be registered (at the time you apply) as a student in a bachelor's degree program at an eligible university; and

-- have obtained, over the previous years of study, a cumulative average of at least second class (a grade of "B" or "B-," if applicable).
+- have obtained, over the previous years of study, a cumulative average of at least second class (a grade of "B").
+(This is a minimal requirement--selection is competitive.)

 Complete eligibility requirements are outlined on the NSERC website.